StoglRobotics/ros_team_workspace/docs/tutorials/quick-start.rst

    source ros_team_workspace/setup.bash

-Use-case 1: Create new package in an existing workspace
+Create new package in an existing workspace
 --------------------------------------------------------
 For more details check :ref:`use-case description <uc-new-package>`.